XiangLi-CS/2D-Game/README.md

 This is a coursework project that I completed at the university.
 The aim of this project is to use the Unity game engine to create a video game that incorporates the different elements, includes physics, graphic effects, AI, UI, audio and emergent gameplay.
 The above PDF document outlines the features I implemented in this project.
 You can also view the result by the link below.

+All of the assets (meshes/audio/textures) were downloaded free from Unity asset store.

 ## Video Link
 https://youtu.be/OoAP52Y7Gys